-There are also other, more practical reasons, for relocating.
+There are also more practical reasons for relocating.

 A comfortable life may be more affordable.

 If this is your motivation, do your research.
-Find a way to do an exploratory visit.
-When it comes to promises of a great life for very little money, trust but verify.
+Do an exploratory visit.
+For promises of a great life for very little money, trust, but verify.

 Each day can be a new adventure.